eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

-- hostable:
-  - if there's a database and a server, the app can be hosted somewhere and accessed over the internet
+- **Hostable:** if there's a database and a server, the app can be hosted and accessed over the Internet, and from multiple devices.
-  - can use from multiple devices, from your phone etc.
-- security:
-  - for teams, custom permissions and visibility rules can be implemented by the server
+- **Permissions:** for collaboratibe wikis, custom permissions and visibility rules can be implemented on top of the database, unlike in Git.
-  - examples: notion
-- renaming:
-  - objects can be given database IDs and referred to by those IDs
-  - renaming can be done transparently, without breaking anything
+- **Renaming:** objects can be given database IDs, and so they can be renamed without breaking links.
-- free structure:
-  - files in a git repo, the folder structure has to make it easy to browse, so that files can be found for editing
-  - it's natural that the folder structure should be visible in the client application (how obsidian works)
-  - in a database, the storage system does not have to dictate how pages are organized
-  - can have any kind of organization at the application layer
-- VC is built in
+- **Free Structure:** with plain text storage, a directory structure has to be used to make it easy to browse large wikis.
+It's natural to make the folder structure correspond to the hierarchy by which pages are organized (e.g. how Obsidian works).
+With a database there is a lot for freedom in how to organize pages, and the limitations of the filesystem do not apply.
-  - version control does not have to involve a separate app
+- **Built-in VC:** version control does not require an external app (e.g. Git).
-- single client
-  - there is one way to interact with the wiki's contents
-  - don't need a text editor and a viewer as separate apps
+- **Single Client:** the same client software can browse, read, and edit the wiki, there is no need to have a separate text editor.

 **Cons:**

-- portability:
-  - plain-text markdown files are more readable than a database schema
+- **Portability:** plain-text Markdown files are more easily read than a database, especially if the database schema is such that complex queries have to be made to reconstruct an object.
-  - sqlite is portable enough but there's extra layers of friction
-    - install the sqlite client
-    - figure out the database schema
-    - figure out queries to get/insert the information you want
-- custom client:
-  - unlike plain text files, you can't edit this with e.g Emacs
-  - need a custom client software
-- cant interact with files
-  - data is stuck in the database
-  - extracting data into files is hard
-  - importing data from files is hard
-- version control
+- **Custom Client:** plain-text wikis can save a lot of code because off the shelf editing software can do much of the work.
+With a database, custom client software has to be written to query and mutate the database.
+- **Silo:** data in a database is more siloed than files in a filesystem.
+If you want e.g. diagrams-as-code you have to either compile the diagram externally and manually import the resulting image into the database, or implement a plugin that lets you write the diagram code as markup, and compiles it transparently.
-  - needs to be reimplemented
+- **Version Control:** VC needs to be reimplemented from scratch.

 # Client {#client}